Trusted WordPress tutorials, when you need them most.

 You should now see an embed code for your form.

-Now, copy this shortcode and save it to use later.
+Here, you’ll want to copy the shortcode and save it for use later.

 Use shortcode option